Ribbit-Network/ribbit-network-frog-hardware/README.md

 ## Contributing
 See the [Issues](https://github.com/keenanjohnson/ghg-gas-cloud/issues) section of this project for the work that I've currently scoped out to be done.
 Reach out to me if you are interested in helping out!

+We have a [contributing guide](https://github.com/Ribbit-Network/ribbit-network-frog-sensor/blob/main/CONTRIBUTING.md) that details the process for making a contribution.

 [You can also join our developer discord here.](https://discord.gg/vq8PkDb2TC)

 ## Background Information